Award programs - Internal awards and guidelines

 Submit nominations in a single PDF file via email to Marissa Rossman by May 15, 2021.
 Award recipients will be notified by June 15, 2021.

-The recipients of the awards will be selected by an ad-hoc committee consisting of Assistant Dean of Student Affairs Mary Clark, Associate Dean of Health Sciences Peter Frade, Associate Dean of Pharmacy Rich Lucarotti and Interim Dean Cathy Lysack.
+The recipients of the awards will be selected by an ad-hoc committee consisting of Assistant Dean of Student Affairs Mary Clark, Associate Dean for Health Sciences Peter Frade, Interim Associate Dean for Pharmacy Susan Davis and Dean Brian Cummings.
 Starting in 2022, the two most recent winners will serve on the committee for one cycle.

 This award is directed at faculty who have a distinguished track record of research contributions while a member of EACPHS over the past five years.
 Faculty receiving the award are expected to have had a significant impact in their research area.